nihalpasham/nrf-secureboot-test/nrf-rust-bootloaders/README.md

     - Compile both projects separately and flash the bootloader according to the memory layout specified in its `memory.x` file.
     - Then flash the firmware image.
 It'll be loaded into memory at the memory offset 0x8000.
     - Upon reset, the board should run the bootloader, verify blinky firmware and jump to address 0x8000, where it loops over a blinking LED.
+    - LED blinky application is the examples folder of `nrf52840-blinky-app' project.

 **Signatures:**
  - There is a signatures folder that contains python scripts to generate ECC keys (private and public) and sign test firmware.